Discovering Continuous-Time Memory-Based Symbolic Policies using Genetic Programming: Results

-In the final experiment, we apply our method to an industrial problem, the continuous stirred tank reactor (CSTR).
-A policy should stabilise the temperature in the reactor tank at a setpoint temperature, which is conducted by controlling the flow of coolant into the cooling jacket of the reactor.
-The goal of this experiment is to demonstrate that symbolic policies can be discovered that perform well in this realistic setting.
-The parameter setting in the CSTR is varied in each trial, therefore policies should generalise to different reactor specifics.
-GP is used to optimise static and dynamic policies again, and the policies are compared with NDE policies.
+In the final experiment, we applied our method to the continuous stirred tank reactor (CSTR) as an industrial problem with non-linear dynamics.
+The temperature in the reactor has to be stabilised at a setpoint temperature by controlling the flow of coolant into the cooling jacket (Fig.~\ref{Fig: cstr_all}b).
+To increase the complexity of the problem, the environment setting is varied between trials and the policies receive noisy partial state observations.

-The average best fitness of the NDE policies has not converged yet after the dedicated number of generations, while being stuck at a poor fitness for the first half of the evolution (Figure~\ref{Fig: results}G, green curve).
-A potential reason for the lower convergence efficiency of the NDE policies could be that they cannot easily approximate the non-linearity required to stabilise the reactor efficiently, which GP can do more easily, indicated by the faster convergence at a better fitness.
-The validation fitness of the NDE policies is lower on average than the symbolic policies, and contain a few bad-performing scores (Figure~\ref{Fig: results}G, green dots).
+The NDE did not converge after the dedicated number of generations, while being stuck at a poor fitness for the first half of the evolution (green curve).
+A potential reason for the limited convergence of NDEs could be that they cannot easily approximate the non-linearity required to stabilise the reactor efficiently.
+The validation fitness of the NDE policies is on average lower than the symbolic policies, and there are a few bad-performing policies (green dots).

-GP-S converges to a lower fitness during evolution than NDE (Figure~\ref{Fig: results}G, blue curve), and the validation fitness shows high consistency among the policies (Figure~\ref{Fig: results}G, blue dots).
-GP-D obtains a better average best fitness as GP-S (Figure~\ref{Fig: results}G, orange curve).
-GP-D discovered several policies that outperform GP-S and NDE in terms of validation fitness (Figure~\ref{Fig: results}G, orange dots).
-However, the high-performing dynamic symbolic policies are again not consistently found, as some policies obtain a validation fitness significantly worse than any static policy.
+GP-S converged to a higher fitness than NDE (blue curve), and the validation fitness shows high consistency among the policies (blue dots).
+GP-D obtained a better fitness than GP-S during evolution (orange curve).
+GP-D discovered several policies that outperform GP-S and NDE in terms of validation fitness (orange dots).
+However, the high-performing dynamic symbolic policies were not consistently found, as some policies obtained a validation fitness significantly worse than any static policy.

+Appendix Fig.~\ref{fig: variance}b presents the fitness of the best dynamic symbolic policies on the training and testing data in the continuous stirred tank reactor experiment.
+In this experiment, the relation between the fitness obtained during evolution and the validation fitness shows a similar negative trend for all policies.
+The environment has a high degree of freedom, as the initial conditions, the setpoint temperature and nine parameters are sampled randomly in every trajectory.
+The poor generalisation of the policies could be explained by the fact that the training data is unable to fully represent the space of possible experiment settings, and therefore the policies are tested in unfamiliar settings during validation.